gohryt/programming-languages-research/DEBUGGERS.md

 ### 5.2.
 Debug Adapter Protocol — The LSP of Debugging

-The Debug Adapter Protocol (Microsoft, 2016) does for debuggers what LSP did for language servers: it decouples the IDE from the debugger runtime via a standardized JSON-RPC protocol.
+The Debug Adapter Protocol (Microsoft, 2016) does for debuggers what LSP did for language servers: it decouples the IDE from the debugger runtime via a standardized JSON message protocol with LSP-like framing.
 Before DAP, every IDE had to implement custom integrations with every debugger (Eclipse + JDI for Java, Visual Studio + COM for C++, etc.) — an N×M problem.

 DAP defines a standard set of requests (launch, attach, setBreakpoints, continue, stepIn, stackTrace, variables, evaluate) and events (stopped, output, terminated) that any IDE can send to any debug adapter.
 The debug adapter translates these into the native debugger's API (GDB/MI, LLDB, JDI, Chrome DevTools Protocol, etc.).